Reset your ZED Box Orin NX

 As of now, NVIDIA® SDK Manager does not support flashing Orin NX modules.
 You will need to complete the following procedure:

-• Open a terminal console from a Ubuntu 18.04 or 20.04, from an empty folder (beware of any hidden files).
+• Open a terminal console, from an empty folder (beware of any hidden files).

 • Wait for the operation to complete.
 You will see the following output if the flash is successful: